kenatiod/MUT/Understanding Machine Understanding.md

 Bassam began nodding energetically and chimed in, "Ooh I like where you're headed with that!
 We could map out a cognitive architecture for understanding and then design targeted experiments to assess whether CASPAR exhibits those same functional components."

-Anh gave Bassam a nice simile and said, "Now you're speaking my language, Bassam.
+Anh gave Bassam a nice smile and said, "Now you're speaking my language, Bassam.
 Let's dive into mapping out what human-like understanding really entails, so we can put CASPAR through its paces."

 Bassam shot back, "Oh?
 Something practical?
 Now, *you* are speaking my language."